Gambia faces key test for democracy in decisive presidential election | DW | 03.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Gambian voters will cast their votes on December 4 in a hotly contested presidential election.
+Gambians will cast their ballots on December 4 in a hotly contested presidential election.
 Observers view the polls as a crucial litmus test for Gambia's democracy.

 At a campaign rally organized by President Adama Barrow's National People's Party (NPP) in Gambia's capital Banjul, jubilant supporters showered praise on their candidate.